SteelsenS/ASpace_Questions/README.md

+# About
-# This repository is to organize the questions and information being gathered to integrate ASpace and ICE.
+This repository is to organize the questions and information being gathered to integrate ASpace and ICE.
 It replaces the gist created earlier and included in this repo.

 # How to use:
 - Questions go in the [issues](https://github.com/SteelsenS/ASpace_Questions/issues) area